rwxrob/zet/20211115160539/README.md

 ## Vendoring

 Vendoring is the process of saving external dependencies with one's own code.
-KRAM leverages the vendoring approach to preserve Helm charts and other YAML resource files that originate outside of the project.
+K8SAPP leverages the vendoring approach to preserve Helm charts and other YAML resource files that originate outside of the project.
 Acquiring these external resources can be included in a `fetch` action or simply documented in the README.md when an Internet connection cannot